BRUCHLINIEN DER DEMOKRATIE | FAULT LINES OF DEMOCRACY

 1. USA and France

-John Bellinger III (Washington D.C.)
-U.S. targeted killings under the Bush, Obama, and Trump administrations
+John Bellinger III (Washington D.C.): U.S. targeted killings under the Bush, Obama, and Trump administrations

 Vincent Nouzille (Paris, Zoom): (Post-)colonial targeted killings.
 A line of continuity from the 4th Republic to Macron